TriValleyCoderDojo/beginner-web/session1/README.md

 </html>
 ```

-Will produce a web page that looks like this:
+When the above HTML code is viewed in a browser will produce a web page that looks like this:

 ![demo](https://dl.dropboxusercontent.com/u/4042186/lesson1-sample.png)